Minimally Invasive Spine Surgery

 How Is MISS Performed?

-Minimally invasive spine surgery is usually performed through a small 1- or 2-inch incision called a mini-open procedure.
+This noninvasive back surgery is usually performed through a small 1- or 2-inch incision called a mini-open procedure.
 Tubular retractors are utilized instead of cutting and stripping soft tissues and major lumbar muscles.
 After an incision is made, under fluoroscopy — a real-time X-ray — a small metal dilator is inserted into the incision, gently spreading the muscle until the target spinal anatomy is reached.
 Next, a series of metal cannulas — also called tubular retractors — are placed one after another over the dilator to create an access portal to the spine target anatomy.

 The surgeon then uses a microscope or medical loupes to observe the spinal anatomy within the spinal canal.
 The surgeon decompresses and relieves the spinal nerves with multiple types of microsurgical instruments.
 After the surgery, the tubular retractor is removed, allowing the muscle to contract, and the surgeon closes the incision with stitches.